 Unwanted hair can be easily removed with the laser hair removal treatment.
-At Derma Laser Clinics we use the Alexandrite Laser which is the gold standard for hair removal.
+At Derma Laser Clinics we use two gold standard lasers in hair removal: Alexandrite 755nm & Nd:YAG 1064nm.
 Laser hair removal is a long-term solution to unwanted or excess hair which can be used on both men and women.
 It’s suitable for most areas on the body and means that there will be no need for waxing or daily shaving.

 Before and After Images

 The melanin which is the pigment in the hair follicle absorbs the light.
 The energy from the light heats the pigment which then successfully destroys the cells in the hair follicle which cause hair growth.
 This is without damaging the surrounding cell.
 Once the laser is placed on the skin, a short pulse of light is released and targets several follicles at the same time.
 The applicator is then moved across the skin to the next area and the process is continued until the whole area is covered.